mk-fg/name-based-routing-policy-controller/README.rst

 Name-based Routing Policy Controller (nbrpc)
 ============================================

-A tool for monitoring service availibility and policy-routing around the issues.
+A tool for monitoring service availability and policy-routing around the issues deliberately and selectively created on either side, aka censorshit.

   | "The Net interprets censorship as damage and routes around it."
   | -- John Gilmore